Complacency in the workplace isn’t just a productivity killer—it’s a silent epidemic that drains creativity, morale, and innovation.

 8. Institute Change

 Make the changes stick by embedding them into the company culture.
 Ensure that the new ways of working are maintained by continually highlighting the connections between the new behaviors and the organization’s success.
+And don’t forget to reward your teams for their success!

-Complacency is a major issue for organizations and there are no quick fixes; however, there are many tools that can help you succeed.
-Enhancing your company culture with an infusion of team building and employee empowerment will boost your bottom line.
-Team building activities and events can play a vital role in addressing and overcoming complacency in the workplace.
-Here’s how:
+Enhancing your company culture through employee empowerment can boost your bottom line.
+For example, team building activities and events can play a vital role in addressing and overcoming complacency in the workplace.
+Here are some of the many ways they can benefit your organization:

 Camille VanBuskirk